tomaszpach/Rick-and-Morty-API/README.md

 ## Changing the Page `<title>`

 You can find the source HTML file in the `public` folder of the generated project.
-You may edit the `<title>` tag in it to change the title from “React CharactersCards” to anything else.
+You may edit the `<title>` tag in it to change the title from “React CharacterCard” to anything else.

 Note that normally you wouldn’t edit files in the `public` folder very often.
 For example, [adding a stylesheet](#adding-a-stylesheet) is done without touching the HTML.